 - Monitoring carbohydrate, whether by carbohydrate counting, choices, or experience-based estimation, remains a key strategy in achieving glycemic control.

-- Saturated fat intake should be <7% of total calories.
+- Saturated fat intake should be

 - Intake of trans fat should be minimized.